 Scientists have found that even teeth, both milk and permanent, have a supply of stem cells and are capable of completely restoring themselves.

-Because of their compatibility with the body’s immune system, dental stem cells can be applied and used in many fields of medical studies.
-One of the problems regarding dental implants with stem cells is that they may be rejected by the body through an immune reaction, but in addition to these cells’ potential roles in other medical procedures, they are obviously applied in tooth replacement.
-Studies have been finding tangible ways for dental implants with stem cells.
+Due to their compatibility with the body’s immune system, dental stem cells can be applied and used in many fields of medical studies.
+One of the problems regarding dental implants with stem cells is that they may be rejected by the body through an immune reaction, additionally, along with to the cells’ potential roles in other medical procedures, they are obviously applied in tooth replacement.
+Studies have been finding tangible ways for dental implants with stem cells as well.

 Scientists have been able to grow teeth in animal models

 There have been notable advances in the application of stem cells in animal studies.
-In some universities of Iran this method which has been used for many cases has resulted into successful results.
+In some universities in Iran this method which has been used for many cases has resulted in successful results.

-The research team of a university in America has combined the dental stem cells of a mouse with a human’s gum tissue, resulting into tooth growth.
+The research team of a university in America has combined the dental stem cells of a mouse with a human’s gum tissue, resulting in tooth growth.

-Another study in Harvard University has succeeded to implant teeth with stem cells in the laboratory mice by using low power lasers to activate stem cells and regenerate tooth structure.
+Another study at Harvard University has succeeded in implanting teeth with stem cells in laboratory mice by using low-power lasers to activate stem cells and regenerate tooth structure.

 Stem Cells for Dental Root Restoration

 Researchers from around the world have been working for years on using stem cells to restore the dental root.
-Currently, using stem cells for restoring dental root is successful on laboratory animals, and this technology can hopefully be used in the future.
+Currently, using stem cells for restoring dental roots is successful in laboratory animals, and this technology can hopefully be used in the future.

-These researchers have obtained their required stem cells from the teeth of 18 to 20-year-old and have been able to create the root and gingival tissue in a laboratory.
+These researchers have obtained their required stem cells from the teeth of 18 months to 20-year-old and have been able to create the root and gingival tissue in a laboratory.
 Scientists are working on a stem cell bank to extract and keep some pulp stem cells in (soft tissue under the crown) when children lose one of their milk teeth.
-Years later when children grow up to become middle-aged or elders and need a stem cell to restore their teeth, they could use this private bank.
-Recently, stem cells have also been used to restore lost dental tissues (bone, cementum, PDL) in periodontal diseases with remarkable results.
+Years later when children grow up to become middle-aged or elderly and need a stem cell to restore their teeth, they could use this private bank.
+Recently, as a side note, stem cells have also been used to restore lost dental tissues (bone, cementum, PDL) in periodontal diseases with remarkable results.